stronnag/msp-rs/README.md

     -h, --help          print this help menu
 ```

-On Linux / Macos / Windows, if no device is given, the application will make a reasonable attempt to evince any valid serial device; e.g. with `msptest` installed on `$PATH`:
+On Linux / Macos / Windows / FreeBSD, if no device is given, the application will make a reasonable attempt to evince any valid serial device; e.g. with `msptest` installed on `$PATH`:

 ```
 $ msptest